 Today, Paul Revere's House is a museum along Boston's Freedom Trail and open for self-directed tours as well as special events, most of which are included in the modest cost of admission.
 Plan to spend about 30-45 minutes for touring, and longer for events.

 Touring the house is interesting for 3 reasons:

-The main downstairs room is furnished as it might have been when the house's second owner, Robert Howard, purchased it in 1681.
+The main downstairs room is furnished as it might have been when the house's second owner, Robert Howard, purchased it in 1681 soon after it was built.
 He was wealthy, and the lovely furniture reflects his status.

 Items from the Revere household furnish the other rooms, including Rachel Revere's favorite chair, other furniture, Paul Revere's saddlebags and pistols, and various pieces of silver.
 You'll also see a silver pitcher made by Revere.